...

 Buying Club example | Coopernook

-Coopernook Buying Group is an Australian cooperative that works with local businesses to buy products in bulk and pass on discounts to members.
+The second example is Coopernook Buying Group.
+Coopernook buying Group is an Australian cooperative that works with local businesses to buy products in bulk and pass on discounts to members.
 The co-op offers discounts on everything from groceries to cars.

-With the Autolease collective of the Consumentenbond you can be sure of a reliable and fair monthly amount.
+The third buying club example is the Consumentenbond.
+With the Autolease collective you can be sure of a reliable and fair monthly amount.
 Those interested in a private lease car can register on the website without obligation.
 Leasing companies will submit a proposal to the collective at a predetermined time.
 The Consumers’ Association checks the proposals and submits them to interested parties.
 By joining forces, the collective can seal a better deal than an individual.
 This example is from the book Business Model Hacking.

 We sometimes receive questions about buying clubs and how they operate.
 To address some of the most common questions, we’ve provided concise answers to help you the best.